Billy Vunipola: Saracens

+Montpellier

+On 22 March 2024, after 11 seasons at Saracens, Vunipola announced his departure from the club, along with his brother Mako Vunipola, as he had signed for Montpellier in the Top 14 competition from the 2024-25 season.

 International career

 England

-In 2010 Vunipola was vice-captain for the England under-18 team that toured South Africa.
+In 2010, Vunipola was vice-captain for the England under-18 team that toured South Africa.
 He was also a member of the England under-20 side that finished seventh at the 2012 IRB Junior World Championship.
-In January 2013 he was called up to the England Saxons and subsequently trained with the senior England Squad during the 2013 Six Nations Championship.
+In January 2013, he was called up to the England Saxons and subsequently trained with the senior England Squad during the 2013 Six Nations Championship.

-Vunipola was included in the squad for their 2013 tour of South America and on 8 June 2013 made his senior England debut in the opening Test against Argentina in Salta, coming off the bench to score a try in England's 32–3 win.
-Earlier in the trip he played in a tour game against a Consur XV, and scored a hat-trick of tries in six minutes.
+Vunipola was included in the squad for their 2013 tour of South America and on 8 June 2013, made his senior England debut in the opening Test against Argentina in Salta, coming off the bench to score a try in England's 32–3 win.
+Earlier in the trip, he played in a tour game against a Consur XV, and scored a hat-trick of tries in six minutes.

 Vunipola scored tries against Italy and France during the 2015 Six Nations Championship as England finished runners up.
 He was selected for the 2015 Rugby World Cup and scored a try in the opening match of the tournament against Fiji.
 A knee injury sustained in the pool defeat against Wales ended his participation at the World Cup.

-In January 2016 new head coach Eddie Jones included Vunipola in his squad for the 2016 Six Nations Championship and he started all the fixtures during the tournament as England achieved their first grand slam in over a decade.
-Later that year he scored a try in the last game of their summer tour of Australia to complete a series whitewash.
+In January 2016, new head coach Eddie Jones included Vunipola in his squad for the 2016 Six Nations Championship and he started all the fixtures during the tournament as England achieved their first grand slam in over a decade.
+Later that year, he scored a try in the last game of their summer tour of Australia to complete a series whitewash.
 The following year saw Vunipola score a try against Scotland in the penultimate round of the 2017 Six Nations Championship and he then started in the last match of the tournament loss away to Ireland which ensured England failed to complete consecutive grand slams and also brought an end to a record equalling eighteen successive Test victories.

 Vunipola was chosen for the 2019 Rugby World Cup and scored a try in a warm-up match against Wales.
 He subsequently scored a try in the pool game against the United States and won his 50th cap in the semi-final victory over New Zealand.
 He then started in the 2019 Rugby World Cup Final defeat against South Africa.

-After the World Cup Vunipola was a member of the side that won the 2020 Six Nations Championship and later that year started for the England side that defeated France during extra-time of the Autumn Nations Cup final.
+After the World Cup, Vunipola was a member of the side that won the 2020 Six Nations Championship and later that year, started for the England side that defeated France during extra-time of the Autumn Nations Cup final.